djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 ### Pre-requisites

-- Check with your instructor to make sure **all systems** are up and running before you continue.
+- Check with your instructor to ensure **all systems** are up and running before you continue.
 - Validate that you have access to the right TechZone environment for this lab.
-- Validate that you have access to a credentials file that you instructor will share with you before starting the labs.
+- Validate that you have access to a credentials file that your instructor will share with you before starting the labs.
 - If you're an instructor running this lab, check the [Instructor's guides](https://github.ibm.com/skol/agentic-ai-client-bootcamp-instructors/blob/main/environment-setup/readme.md) to set up all environments and systems.
 - Make sure that your instructor has provided the following:
   - **OpenAPI Specs**